rafaf991/rafaf991.github.io/cv.md

 #feature_image: images/fluids.png
 ---

 Hi there!
 If you want to know more about me here is my CV as well as other interesting facts about me, enjoy it!
-If you spot one let me know and I will fix it.
+If you spot errors let me know and I will fix it.

 # Rafael Córdoba López